saloot/ads2025-fall/assignments.md

 In the first assignment, you practiced Exploratory Data Analysis (EDA), Preprocessing, and Feature Engineering.
  Now, in this homework, we will focus on Regression and Classification Modeling using the same dataset (or a new one if preferred).

+ Please make sure your evaluation is meaningful and aligned with the characteristics of your dataset.
+Different problems require different metrics, and blindly reporting standard metrics (such as MSE or accuracy) is not enough.
+Think carefully about what performance measure best reflects the real objective of your task.
+If needed, you may look at similar Kaggle projects, benchmarks, or even use LLM tools to get suggestions about the most appropriate metrics for your specific dataset.
+However, you must justify your final choice of evaluation metrics in your notebook.

+Similarly, if you believe that a different classical model (beyond the ones explicitly listed in this assignment) is more appropriate for your problem, you are encouraged to implement and evaluate it.
+In that case, clearly explain why this model is a good fit for your dataset and compare its performance with the baseline models.

 ---